 ALTER TABLE is used to make any changes to a table's structure, whether that be modifying columns or keys.

-In this example, we ADD a key which happens to be a FOREIGN KEY.
+In this example, we ADD a key that happens to be a FOREIGN KEY.
 While keys always refer to columns, keys themselves must have names of their own to distinguish the column's data and a key's conceptual logic.
 We name our key foreign_key_name and specify which column the key will act on with (column_name).
 Because this is a foreign key, we need to specify which table's primary key we want this to be associated with.
 REFERENCES parent_table(primary_key_column) is stating that the foreign key in this table corresponds to values held in a column named primary_key_column, in a table named parent_table.

-The statements ON DELETE and ON UPDATE are actions which take place if the parent table's primary key is deleted or updated, respectively.
+The statements ON DELETE and ON UPDATE are actions that take place if the parent table's primary key is deleted or updated, respectively.
 ON DELETE CASCADE would result in our tables foreign key being deleted if the corresponding primary key were to disappear.

 Adding Columns